Hanyuezhuohua/Hanyuezhuohua.github.io/_pages/about.md

 My primary research interests lie in machine learning and computer vision, especially *building machine learning models that remain robust and efficient when deployed in real application contexts*.
 Revolving around this goal, I recently focus on *Computer Vision and AI-aided Science*, studying the following topics:
 	- Out-of-Distribution Robustness
-	- Efficient 3D Point Cloud Perception
+	- Computation-Efficient 3D Point Cloud Perception
+	- Data-Efficient Graph Learning

 I'm applying for **a Ph.D. position starting from Fall 2023**.